jasonbrianhall/tetrimone/README.md

 🧙‍♂️ **The Wizard's Castle: Choose Your Own Adventure**: [The Wizard's Castle](https://github.com/jasonbrianhall/wizardscastle) - A Text-Based RPG that works on QT5, CLI, and even Android!
 Magic knows no boundaries! ✨

-🔤 **Hangman Hijinks**: [Hangman](https://github.com/jasonbrianhall/hangman) - Word-guessing mayhem in your terminal!
+🔤 **Hangman**: [Hangman](https://github.com/jasonbrianhall/hangman) - Word-guessing game in your terminal!
 Prepare for linguistic warfare! 💬

 🃏 **Card Games Collection**: [Solitaire, FreeCell & Spider](https://github.com/jasonbrianhall/cardgames) - The most meticulously crafted card games with custom decks, animations, and more features than you can shuffle!

 📺 **Super Mario Brothers**: [Super Mario Brothers](https://github.com/jasonbrianhall/super_mario_brothers/) - A 6502 to C++ conversion of Super Mario Brothers.
 ROM not included.

 🚀 **WarpNES**: [WarpNES](https://github.com/jasonbrianhall/warpnes/) - A 6502 emulator that plays some NES games with increasing compatibility over time.